henley-regatta/adventofcode2021/README.md

     and spawn a "thread" or "process" for each chunk. _Voila_ there goes the weird result from yesterday _and_ here comes massive parallelism gainz.
-Best result now uses `ProcessPoolExecutor` with 24 threads and gets 10x speed up over the single-threaded case (even with optimisations, so roughly 20x quicker than the brutest-of-force version I used to submit the actual result).
+Best result now uses `ProcessPoolExecutor` with 24 threads and gets 10x speed up over the single-threaded case (even with optimisations, so well over 20x quicker than the brutest-of-force version I used to submit the actual result).

 ## NodeJS / JavaScript